phenix-project/Chat/README.md

 # Chat
-Code to create sources for Phenix Chat.
+Code and materials to create sources for Phenix Chat.
 Current Phenix documentation, reference material (pdf of papers), Phenix newsletters, selected documentation for atom selection and Phil

+MATERIALS

 documentation:  directory containing Phenix documentation as of 2025-06-11